notepad-plus-plus/npp-usermanual/content/docs/searching.md

         _The **Previous Selection** column indicates that a range of text has been selected already.
 The **Wrap Around** and **Backward Direction** and **In Selection** columns refer to the setting of the checkboxes described above.
 The **Range** column describes the range of the document that is affected by the **Replace All**.
 A value of "-/-" means that the setting does not influence the outcome for that combination of conditions._

-* **Replace All in All Opened Documents**: same as **Replace All**, but goes through all the documents open in Notepad++, not just the active document.
+* **Replace All in All Opened Documents**: Same as **Replace All**, but goes through all the documents open in Notepad++, not just the active document.

 The above actions may be initiated via mouse by pressing the appropriate button, or via special `Alt` key combinations.
-With focus on one of the Find dialog windows, press and release the `Alt` key.
-This will cause Notepad++ to underline a single character in the text of *most* of the buttons.
+Notepad++ underlines a single character in the text of *most* of the buttons.
 Pressing Alt and one of the underlined characters will be the same as pressing the same button with the mouse, i.e., the chosen action will be initiated.
 The Alt technique works for controls other than buttons as well, e.g., a checkbox control can be checked/unchecked via pressing its Alt key command.
+In a similar vein, pressing `Alt` outside one of the Find dialog windows underlines items in the top main menu.

 **Find Next** has a special way of being invoked by keyboard control.
 Pressing Enter when the Find dialog has input focus will initiate the **Find Next** command in the direction indicated by **Backward direction**.
 Pressing Shift+Enter when the Find dialog has input focus will run the **Find Next** in the ***opposite*** direction as that indicated by **Backward direction**.
 Hovering over the **Find Next** button with the mouse will, after a slight delay, pop up a tool tip indicating *Use Shift+Enter to search in the opposite direction* as a reminder of this capability.